Daniele Caramani: Works

 Caramani’s work is comparative and historical with quantitative time series reaching back to the formation of political cleavages during phases of mass democratization, state formation, nationalism and industrialization in the 19th century.
 It includes research on elections, representation and electoral geography, parties and party systems, methodology, European integration and globalization.

 His main work analyses the interplay between territorial and functional cleavages at the national, European and global levels.
 His book The Nationalization of Politics (Cambridge University Press 2004) was awarded the Stein Rokkan Prize for Comparative Social Science Research.
 His book The Europeanization of Politics (Cambridge University Press 2015) extends the analysis to Europe.
-Current work analyses global cleavages.
+Current work analyses global cleavages with an ERC Advanced Grant project (GLOBAL).

 Caramani’s empirical approach is based on comparative and quantitative-statistical methods, and has produced datasets and archives.
 He is the author of Elections in Western Europe since 1815: Electoral Results by Constituencies (Palgrave 2000, with CD-ROM), later expanded into a data archive of which he is Co-Director: the Constituency-Level Elections Archive (CLEA) has received the APSA award in 2012.
-The latest release covers historically over 1,900 elections from 170 countries, with GeoReferenced Electoral Districts (GRED) with 167 historical maps from 74 countries.
+The latest release covers historically over 2,025 elections from 180 countries, with GeoReferenced Electoral Districts (GRED) with 167 historical maps from 74 countries.

 Other work includes research on political representation and transnational voting rights.

 Caramani’s work follows closely Stein Rokkan’s legacy.
 He also translated into Italian State Formation, Nation-Building, and Mass Politics in Europe: The Theory of Stein Rokkan (Oxford University Press 1999) and wrote two chapters on Rokkan’s theory.
+In 2023 he held the Stein Rokkan Memorial Lecture.

 On methodology, he authored Introduction to the Comparative Method with Boolean Algebra (Sage, Quantitative Applications in the Social Sciences 2009).

-For a student readership, Caramani edits the textbook Comparative Politics (Oxford University Press 2020, fifth edition).
+For a student readership, Caramani edits the textbook Comparative Politics (Oxford University Press 2023, sixth edition).
 With unparalleled comparative empirical material, this is the most comprehensive introduction to comparative politics, written by the leading experts in the field.